Nazmul5691/Growify-Portfolio/questions_and_answers.md

 #### Answer: ?

-<i>The output is "12" because JavaScript performs type coercion when adding a number and a string, converting the number 1 to a string and then concatenating it with the string "2".</i>
+<i>output is "12" because JavaScript performs type coercion when adding a number and a string, converting the number 1 to a string and then concatenating it with the string "2".</i>

 </p>
 </details>